Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-smartnative-v2/docs/ad-apps/auth-context-frontend-app-registration.md

 This application registration represents the **EHR launch context delivery client** — the SPA (or service) that the EHR uses to push SMART launch context (`patient`, `encounter`, `launch`, etc.) into the gateway's `/api/context-cache` endpoint before the SMART app exchanges its launch code for a token.

-This is required only when deploying with `IdpType=EntraId`.
-External IdPs handle launch context delivery through their own authorization servers and the gateway accepts it directly from the upstream IdP token response.

 ---

 ## Steps